 [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously incorrect procedure.

-- (34) [4] Dilation of $\frac{5}{2}$ centered at the origin is written.
-A correct explanation is written. - [3] Appropriate work is shown, but one computational error is made.
+- (34) [4] 10.9, and correct work is shown. - [3] Appropriate work is shown, but one computational or rounding error is made.